Skip to content

 Shopping List Quick Start - Web

-This Quick Start uses a familiar concept - a shared Shopping List - to demonstrate how to create and use a Vendia Share Universal Application (Uni).
+This Quick Start uses a familiar concept - a shared Shopping List - to demonstrate how to create and use a Vendia Share Universal Application (project).

 Login to Vendia Share

-Once you’re logged in, you can click on the “Create an application” button to Create a Uni.
+Once you’re logged in, you can click on the “Create an application” button to Create a project.

 Create an Application Button